ncschroeder/LeetCode-Problems/Linked_List_Cycle.md

 - `pos` is `-1` or a valid index in the list.

 ### Follow-Up

 Can you solve it using $O(1)$ (i.e. constant) memory?
 Yes.

 ### C++ Solution that Uses Pointers :point_up_2:

-As mentioned in the README, I came up with an algorithm that needs to know the memory addresses of objects, and those can be accessed with pointers in C++ and cannot be accessed in Kotlin.
+As mentioned in the README, I came up with a solution that uses the memory addresses of objects, and those can be accessed with pointers in C++ and cannot be accessed in Kotlin.

 This solution has a time and space complexity of $O(n)$.

 Definition for a singly-linked list:

 ```c++
 struct ListNode {
     int val;